JacksonLab/SorTn-seq/README.md

 - Volcano plots for each sample library compared to the reference
 - SorTnSeq_results_depleted_unique_insertions.xlsx: results of the differential enrichment analysis.

+## Example dataset

+example_dataset/ contains an example dataset for SorTn-seq on the type III-A CRISPR-Cas *csm* promoter in *Serratia* ATCC 39006.
+The [genome.prefix] should be set to "GCF_002847015.1_ASM284701v1".
+The .bed files need to be unzipped before running SorTnSeq_insertion_counts.R.

 ## Dependencies:

 - **FastQC**\